microsoft/vscode-cordova/README.md

 ## Known Issues

-### Error `Debugger can't detect any webview`
+### Error `Debugger can't detect any webview` or `Attach application failed on MacOS`

 We used [ios-webkit-debug-proxy](https://github.com/google/ios-webkit-debug-proxy) for the iOS debugging.
-For the tool limitation, the iOS debugging is not working on some new iOS version both on real device and simulator(as known 14.4+).
-The debugger should work well if ios-webkit-debug-proxy fix this issue and release new version.
+For the tool limitation in chrome-devtools, the iOS debugging is not working on some new iOS version both on real device and simulator.
+If you have this issue in development, we suggest that you can use safari direct debugging on MacOS.
-You can find more reference in some open issues [here](https://github.com/microsoft/vscode-cordova/issues/).
+You can get reference [here](https://github.com/google/ios-webkit-debug-proxy/issues/413).

 ### Error `'Cannot connect to runtime process, timeout after {0} ms - (reason: {1}).', '{_timeout}', '{_error}'` occured while running debug scenarios